AmnonOwed/HE_Mesh2014/README.md

 * `jts.jar`: The JTS Topology Suite is an API of spatial predicates and functions for processing planar geometry.
 You need version 1.13.
 Download here: http://hemesh.wblut.com/jts.zip (http://tsusiatsoftware.net/jts/main.html)
 * `trove-3.1a1.jar`: A collection of high speed primitive based collections.
 Download here: http://hemesh.wblut.com/trove-3.1a1.zip
   (http://trove.starlight-systems.com/)
+*`hemesh-external.jar`: HE_MESH 2014 contains source code from other authors that was converted to use my geometry classes for convenience.
+To protect the rights of the original authors whose work is not in the public domain, the source code is only available on request.
+The required JAR can be downloaded here: http://hemesh.wblut.com/hemesh-external.zip

 ## Build-of-the-day HE_Mesh 2014 (10/12/2014)